-SA/SEA Theme Objective Decision making criteria Land Allocation Appraisal Potential Indicators SA: Environmental Dimension SEA Theme: Cultural Heritage/ Human health/ Material assets.
-3.Historic Environment To conserve and enhance North Warwickshire's historic environment, heritage assets and their settings.
-Will it conserve and/or enhance designated heritage assets and none designated heritage assets, the historic environment and the setting of heritage assets?
-Will it respect, maintain and strengthen local character and distinctiveness?
-Lead to the repair and adaptive reuse of a heritage asset?
-Will it increase social benefit (++).
+SA/SEA Theme Objective Decision making criteria Land Allocation Appraisal Potential Indicators (++).
 If the site is located in proximity to suitable neighbour uses which could have a positive effect on human health (+).
 If site is not located in close proximity to either suitable or unsuitable neighbour uses (0).
 Development located in close proximity to an unsuitable neighbour use, which has a potentially negative effect on health (-).
 Development located in close proximity to an unsuitable neighbour use, which has a potentially significant negative effect on health (-).
-Development located in close proximity to an unsuitable neighbour use, which has a potentially significant negative effect on health (-).
-Development located in close proximity to an unsuitable neighbour use, which has a potentially significant negative effect on health (-).
-Development located in close proximity to an unsuitable neighbour use, which has a potentially significant negative effect on health (-).
-Development located in close proximity to an unsuitable neighbour use, which has a potentially significant negative effect on health (-).
-Development located in close proximity to an unsuitable neighbour use, which has a potentially significant negative effect on health (-).
-Development results in a loss of open space this will have a minor or significant negative impact.
-Open space is anticipated to include: urban parks, country parks, formal gardens, outdoor sport facilities, amenity green space, green corridors (including river banks, footpaths, woodlands, allotments and community gardens The NPPF identifies that significance derives not only from a heritage asset's physical presence, but also from its setting.
+If the proposal results in a loss of open space this will have a minor or significant negative impact.
+Open space is anticipated to include: urban parks, country parks, formal gardens, outdoor sport facilities, amenity green space, green corridors (including river banks, footpaths, woodlands, allotments and community gardens SA: Environmental Dimension SEA Theme: Cultural Heritage/ Human health/ Material assets.
+3.Historic Environment To conserve and enhance North Warwickshire's historic environment, heritage assets and their settings.
+Will it conserve and/or enhance designated heritage assets and none designated heritage assets, the historic environment and the setting of heritage assets?
+Will it respect, maintain and strengthen local character and distinctiveness?
+Will it consider opportunities to focus on heritage assets at risk from neglect, decay, or The NPPF identifies that significance derives not only from a heritage asset's physical presence, but also from its setting.
 It is acknowledged that the potential effects on the setting of an individual heritage asset will vary dependent on the nature of the asset or what mitigation can be achieved to avoid adverse effects or even achieve positive effects.
-Professional judgement will be required in assessments in relation to the Museums & local heritage - number and attendance?
+Professional judgement will be required in assessments in relation to the nature of the heritage asset with the following criteria being utilised as a basis to assess sites: Museums & local heritage - number and attendance?
 Historic Parks and Gardens - number.
 Listed Buildings/Buildings at risk/locally listed building.
-Scheduled ancient monuments -number and % at risk Percentage of
+Scheduled ancient monuments -number and % at risk Percentage of development pressures and consider opportunities for their enhancement • Lead to the repair and adaptive reuse of a heritage asset? • Will it increase social benefit